wacko/theguidetocuba/setting_the_road/up_and_running.md

 This time the definition of the application has been placed in a different file.
 This file is called *app.rb* and is the main file of our application.
-In the next chapter, we'll explore this file.
+In the next section, we'll explore this file.